anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The language of friendship is not words but meanings.
+Quote: He is no fool who gives what he cannot keep to gain what he cannot lose.

-By: Henry David Thoreau
+By: Jim Elliot